Monitoring the state of a MySQL® cluster and hosts

 Monitoring the state of hosts

-To view detailed information about the state of individual Managed Service for MySQL® hosts:
+To view detailed info on the state of individual Managed Service for MySQL® hosts:

-and select Managed Service for MySQL. - Click the cluster name and select the Hosts tab.
+and select Managed Service for MySQL. - Click the name of the cluster you need and select the Hosts tab.

 - Go to the Monitoring page.